 It can also be used in marketing to convey a more “organic” or “hand-made” style that can fit a certain brand.
 Stop motion capabilities are limitless!

-Adding Animation to Your Video Marketing Strategies
+Adding Different Animation Styles to Your Video Marketing Strategies

 To sum it all up: animation takes time.
 Whether it’s frame-by-frame photography or a simple, vector-based 2D animation, a high-quality animation requires careful planning and patience.